This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Shredded Coconut: As an option, roll the balls in unsweetened shredded coconut once done.

-How To Make Coconut Date Balls
+How To Make Chocolate Coconut Date Balls

 Step 1: Add the Medjool dates to a heat-safe bowl and submerge them in hot water.
 Let them soak for 5-10 minutes to soften.
 Then, drain the water from the bowl.
 It allows the dates to blend more easily.